Our Team

 Other Services:

 Dr Lei conducts WPATH assessments for those seeking gender-affirming treatment.
 They developed and oversee the various programs at Elucidate Psychology, including peer group programs and therapy assistant programs.
-Dr Lei’s executive functioning and study skills groups will be running again in 2025.
+Dr Lei also runs executive functioning and study skills groups for neurodivergent individuals.

 Supervision: